 So there you have it - everything you need to know about fees and payments when selling on Facebook Marketplace.
 Whether you're a big-time seller or just getting started, it's important to be aware of all the potential fees so there are no surprises down the road.
 Although, Facebook selling fees are cheaper compared to any selling platform, selling on the marketplace has its pros and cons.
 Due to the lack of a proper return policy, it is highly advisable not to sell high-value items on Facebook Marketplace.

+Don't let Facebook Marketplace fees deter you from using this amazing platform to sell!
 Have you sold anything on Facebook Marketplace before?
 What was your experience like?
 Let us know in the comments below!